aecobb53/weatherman/README.md

 1. Install Docker.
 2. Clone this repo.
+3. Update config files.
+ADD HOW TO DO THAT HERE
-3. To spin up the server you need to use `docker-compose up -d weather`.
+4. To spin up the server you need to use `docker-compose up -d weather`.
   - For the first time I recommend using `docker-compose up --build weather`.
 Thisway you can see the output and see errors easier.
   - `--build` will build a new image every time.
 Unless the code changed this is useless.
   - `-d` spins up the server as a headless instance.
 It is set to reload if it is stopped.
   - If you need to get a readout after it was started headless run `docker logs <container id>`.
   - If you need to follow the output run `docker logs <container id> --follow`.
-4. Now that it is spun up and working you can verify the frontend by going to `localhost:8000`.
+5. Now that it is spun up and working you can verify the frontend by going to `localhost:8000`.

 You will know the backend is spun up if you see these two lines
 ```